 Instructions for submitting transcripts: In your application form, please upload a copy of your undergraduate transcripts, including any transcripts from previous transfer schools.
 Unofficial transcripts will be accepted.
 If your college/university uses e-transcripts, request that a copy be sent to yourself and upload using the application form.

 Applications will be reviewed on a rolling basis.
 Only 25 Scholar placements are available.
-Early applications will receive priority consideration.
-Preference will be given to applications submitted by February 15, 2019.
+The final application deadline is April 15, 2019, however early applications will receive priority consideration.

 Please direct all questions to firstname.lastname@example.org.